 A local authority may refuse all asset transfer requests.
 In such circumstances your only course of action is to lobby councillors for a change in policy.
 If, however, the local authority does not rule out the possibility of a transfer then it is worth moving onto the next stages in this guide.
-It is important to reiterate that most asset transfers take around 18 months to complete, so do not worry about getting every detail discussed at this stage.
+It is important to reiterate that most asset transfers take around 18 months to complete.
+Clarity at the outset is key; too many projects flounder down the line due to a lack of understanding of each other's expectations and what constitutes success in the long term.

-Supply-led asset transfer is becoming increasingly more common as local authorities seek to reduce their asset base.
+Supply-led asset transfer is becoming increasingly common as local authorities seek to reduce their asset base.
 It is important that any supply-led asset transfer takes place in an orderly fashion.
 Beware of any organisation simply offering you the keys; you do not know what risks or liabilities you could be taking on board.
 The disposal of an asset by a local authority should follow a transparent process where there is plenty of dialogue between the local authority and the receiving organisation in order to identify the risks and expectations on both parties (see carrying out an initial feasibility).

 Some local authorities will have an Asset Transfer Policy which will detail how they will undertake the transfer.
-It is possible for the local authority to deal exclusively with an anchor organisation, eg-. offering the freehold to a club that has used a particular site for over
+It is possible for the local authority to deal exclusively with an anchor organisation, eg-. offering the freehold to a club that has used a particular site for over 50 years.